kaifawan58-hash/mp4-to-mp3-batch-converter/README.md

 ## 📄 License

-MIT — free to use, Not Allow to modify, and share possible.
+MIT — free to use, and share ,Not Allow Not Modify.